Sandy B

-Sandra Barber is a house music singer from New York City who uses the stage name Sandy B.
+Sandra Barber, known professionally as Sandy B, is an American house music singer from New York City.

-Music career
+Career

 She is primarily known for two of her solo records which reached #1 on Billboard's Dance/Club Play chart, "Make the World Go Round" and "Ain't No Need to Hide" in 1996, and 1997, respectively.
 Both songs were produced by the duo Deep Dish.
 Stonebridge (DJ) Onionz remixes of "Make the World Go Round" were also released.

 In an unusual reversal of the conventional music industry success story, Sandy B had her #1 hits after leaving a major record label for an indie label.
 Though her two chart toppers were released on Champion Records, her debut #1 single "Feel Like Singin" had been released in 1992 on Nervous Records.
 She also released a single "Back Together" in 1994 on King Street Sounds.

 After "Make the World Go Round" hit #1, Nervous included the David Morales remix of "Feel Like Singin" on the dance compilation album, 100% Pure Dance.

 In 1998, Sandy B had an on-screen appearance in the movie Donnie Brasco, starring Al Pacino and Johnny Depp.

 In 2000, and 2001, she had hits with singles released by the group Karmadelic, on which she performed the lead vocals.
 "Check It Out" reached #2 on the Hot Dance Music/Club Play, and "Nothingness" peaked at #10 on the Hot Dance Music/Club Play chart.
 Both songs secured moderate Rhythmic/Dance format airplay.

 In 2003, she released a solo record "Lose Our Love" via the Junior Vasquez Music label, and it also saw the release of "Love Burns", written by Janice Robinson and produced by Stonebridge.